JavaTMP/JavaTMP/docs/pages/steps-to-add-new-javascript-plugin.md

 6. Check online demo of plugin and make sure it provide needed functionalities.
 7. Check that the new plugin is supported and published in node.js.
-8. Install and register the new plugin in node module by running the following command at the command prompt in root folder of JavaTMP-User-Starter Project:
+8. Install and register the new plugin in node module by running the following command at the command prompt in root folder of JavaTMP-App-Starter Project:
 ```
     npm install <<module name>> --save
 ```